 09 November – 2013

 The old tutorial worked for me for a day or two then this slow charging issue came back.
 However, I resolved the slow charging issue on my Galaxy SIII (GT-I9300) by changing the USB cable.
+This slow charging fix is working on lots of other Samsung devices as well.
 It turns out the stock Samsung cable was faulty.
 It was not sending current to the device as it supposed to be.
 I used the HTC desire USB cable and this resolved my issue completely.
 Now, my device getting the charging current as it should get.
 On AC the charging current should be 1000ma and on USB it should send 460 to the device.

 - Download this app from the xda thread or buy it from the play store.

 - Connect your charger to the wall socket and turn on the switch.

 - Now, open the installed galaxy current app and check out the max values.
 It must show 1000 in max value.